yusufaktog/blog/README.md

 DELETE /v1/blog/{blogId} = drops the given blog
 ```

-These 5 end points above are available as well
+These 5 end points above are available as well as
-for the other APIs with same manner.
+for the other APIs with the same manner.

 ---
 ```html